Off-campus Bank Accounts for Student Organizations

 By doing so, the student organization states its intentions to police financial management of organization funds.

 This acts as a deterrent and leaves no ambiguity about the risk of being caught.
 The point is to deter the activity and outline a course of action in the rare event embezzlement occurs.

 - Tax Identification Number

 Every bank account is required to have a tax identification number associated with it.
 Student organizations are not eligible to use the University of California, San Diego tax ID number for the purpose of setting up a student organization bank account.
-Therefore, at least one of your Principal Members will likely be required to provide a personal tax ID number (Social Security Number) to the bank for use in their tax reporting requirements.
+Therefore, it is recommended that the organization apply for an Employer Identication Number (EIN) from the IRS for use in the bank's tax reporting requirements.

 - Remove your information from accounts when you leave